-The basic premise of the game depicts Myst Island, referred to ingame as "Pyst Island", as in a state of disarray after being visited and thus "vandalized" by tourists, with garbage literring the place, buildings left to neglect and graffiti revealing hints to puzzles which frustrated players in the original Myst.
+The basic premise depicts Myst Island, referred to in-game as "Pyst Island", in a state of disarray after being visited and subsequently "vandalized" by millions of tourists - garbage littering the place, buildings left to neglect, and graffiti everywhere (also revealing hints to puzzles which frustrated players in the original Myst).

 While it has become something of a collector's item for dedicated Myst fans, the game was critically panned for its half-hearted attempt at cashing in on Myst's popularity and its lack of interactivity and gameplay other than being a mere novelty application, with one reviewer likening it to a Seltzer and Friedberg production.